aerickt/lapwing-for-beginners/src/Chapter-13.md

 ### Prefix usage

-Let's say you are trying to write the word "confuse".
-You may be tempted to write `KOPB/TPAOUS`, but you would have to know if `KOPB` is a prefix stroke.
-Even if it were, it wouldn't make sense to use it since "fuse" isn't the root word of "confuse"—the two words aren't related in meaning.
-Instead, you will later learn another method you should actually be using to write this word.
+It is difficult to write certain words using prefixes alone.
+For example, `KOPB/TPAOUS` may be a valid outline for "confuse", but this requires knowing if `KOPB` is a prefix stroke.
+Furthermore, "fuse" is not the root word of "confuse"—the two words aren't related in meaning.
+Syllabic splitting is used for this word instead (covered in chapter 15).

 **For now, only use prefix strokes when they make sense semantically.
 A prefix stroke should modify a root word that can exist on its own.**

 ### Prefixes with different pronunciations

 English pronunciation differs from person to person, but even a single speaker may pronounce a word differently depending on the context.
-For example, you may pronounce the word "defect" as `TKAOE/TPEBGT` (as the noun) or `TKE/TPEBGT` (as the verb).
-Both of these outlines are valid and you will find this to be the case with many ambiguous situations.
+For example, the word "defect" can be pronounced with a *long e* `TKAOE/TKEFBGT` or a *short e* `TKE/TKEFBGT` depending on if it is a noun or a verb.

 Here is a non-exhaustive list of some alternative prefix strokes: